PookMook/posts/00-WIP-Cascade.md

 - CSS files: This includes any kind of manual CSS assignment, straight .css files, SASS, SCSS, Stylus, and CSS modules (controversial pick right there).
 - Atomic libraries: Any library that relies on utility class names, where the style composition happens in the HTML.
 Think of Tailwind, Panda, Stylex, etc.
 - Runtime CSS-in-JS: Any styling libraries that generate stylesheets on the client.
-If these libraries allow for runtime string interpolation, I will refer to them as Satan.
+If these libraries allow for runtime string interpolation, my experience tends to suggest that they get abused.
 - Statically extracted: CSS-in-JS where the styles are generated at build time.
 Once generated, it is virtually equivalent to CSS files.
 - CSS-in-TS: Essentially CSS-in-JS but with type safety as a first-class citizen, whether it's at runtime or build time.